valbuena/algorithms/README.md

  - Select a pivot
  - Divide array in two sub-arrays, elements less than the pivot and elements greater than the pivot
  - Repeat recursively

+ ## Graph:

+ ### Breadth First Search

+  Given a graph of type tree and we search an element X
+  - Put first level in a FIFO
+  - Get first and check if it is our element
+  - If it is not our element added their child in the FIFO
+  - Check next element in the FIFO
+  - Repeat recursively
+  - If it is not a tree we have to avoid cycles with some control

+ ### Dijkstra's

+ Given a weighted graph without cycles and negative values
+  - Create tables to store: graph, costs by node (initialize how long it takes to get this node since the start), parents by node (initialize start node)
+  - Find the lowest cost node in costs table: node X
+  - Calculate for every neighbors of this node X new costs
+  - if it less than old, store this new costs and this node X like parent for this node
+  - Marked node X as processed
+  - Repeat again recursively, finding the lowest cost node avoiding processed nodes